irinamunteanu/Investigate-a-Dataset/README.md

-# Investigate-a-Dataset using NumPy, pandas and Matplotlib
+# Investigate a Dataset using NumPy, pandas and Matplotlib

 This project is part of Udacity Data Analyst Nanodegree.